mikeraymond7/lambda7c_MR/README.md

 - Code Generation --> mikompiler.fs

 #### To compile all files:
+1. '''bash
-1. ./recompile\_dll.sh
+./recompile\_dll.sh
+'''
 OR
+2.
+''' bash
-2. ./compile\_X where x is the name of the file to recompile
+./compile\_X where x is the name of the file to recompile
+'''
 ## Currently Unimplemented:
 - Vectors